Guide to Electrical Plugs &

 C, E, G

-Type G is the new EAC standard
+Type G is the official standard

 Plug Compatibility

-European 2-pin (Type C) plugs work directly in most sockets.
+European 2-pin (Type C) plugs work in Type E sockets, common in older buildings.

-French (Type E) plugs work in Type E sockets, common in older buildings.
+French/Belgian (Type E) plugs work in Type E sockets, common in older buildings.

 British (Type G) sockets are found in newer buildings and hotels.
 You may also encounter them in some older buildings.